Pat Robertson, broadcaster who helped make religion central to GOP politics, dies at 93

 VIRGINIA BEACH, Va.
 (AP) — Pat Robertson, a religious broadcaster who turned a tiny Virginia station into the global Christian Broadcasting Network, tried a run for president and helped make religion central to Republican Party politics in America through his Christian Coalition, has died.
 He was 93.

-Robertson’s death Thursday was announced by his broadcasting network.
+Robertson’s death Thursday was confirmed in an email by his broadcasting network.
 No cause was given.

 Robertson’s enterprises also included Regent University, an evangelical Christian school in Virginia Beach; the American Center for Law and Justice, which defends the First Amendment rights of religious people; and Operation Blessing, an international humanitarian organization.